 It could be as easy as saying, ”Hey, April is OT month and I’m really trying to get the word out.
 Can I guest post on your blog or put some flyers in your lobby so people can better understand what I offer?”

 Or, request that they share one of your OT Month posts to their social media.
 It can feel awkward at first to ask for help spreading the word, but building some reciprocity is a good thing.

 Connecting with Providers Themselves

-Instead of doing your regular office drops, consider recording a personalized video and sending it via email.
-Maybe even including a small token of appreciation like a digital Starbucks gift card.
+Consider recording a personalized video and sending it via email.
+Maybe even include a small token of appreciation like a digital Starbucks gift card.
 Then they can see your smiling face at a time that works for their schedule.

 You can accomplish this with a short but personalized Loom video.
 It could be about occupational therapy, your elevator pitch, or a specific content idea.